 - If English is not your first language, you will be required to show that your first degree was principally taught and assessed in English

 - Alternatively, you have passed the IELTS academic test with a grade of no less than 6.5 overall, with at least 6.0 in all of the four parts (reading, listening, writing and speaking).
-If you completed your degree in the UK within the last 2 years, you may be exempt from our English language requirements.
+If you completed your degree in the UK within the last 2 years prior to the start of the course, you may be exempt from our English language requirements.

 Our MSc courses are flexible and designed to fit around your lifestyle and work commitments.